RevenueHunt

 First-party Shopify quiz analytics: why third-party tracking misses revenue

-Pixel and GA4 miss 20-40% of attributed orders to ATT, ITP and consent loss.
-How Built for Shopify Analytics tracks every order at the source.
+Pixel and GA4 miss 20-40% of orders.
+The Built for Shopify Analytics dashboard tracks every order at the source, plus the GA4 and Shopify Legacy setup paths.

 Open GA4, Meta Ads Manager and Shopify’s dashboard at the same time and you’ll see three different stories about the same week.
 One reports 400 quiz-attributed conversions, another insists it’s 270, the third can’t decide.
 None of them is lying.
 They’re all using third-party tracking under increasingly hostile conditions: Apple’s App Tracking Transparency, Safari’s Intelligent Tracking Prevention, EU consent banners, and the 40%+ of shoppers running an ad blocker.
 Pixel and GA4 still matter for building audiences and understanding traffic sources.
 They’ve stopped being trustworthy for revenue attribution.